London Pass

 What does the London Pass include?

-As we have already mentioned, the London Pass gives you access to the tourist bus and the cruise on the Thames, but also to many of the most popular attractions in the capital.
-Here is a list of the most relevant ones for me.
+As we have already mentioned, the London Pass gives you access to the sightseeing bus and the cruise on the Thames, but also to many of the most popular attractions in the capital.
+I list the ones that for me are the most relevant.

 - Thames River Cruise